jesimone57/python-cheat-sheet/README.md

 print (float(3))     # -> 3.0

 print (long(5.0))    # -> 5L  NOTE:  only in python 2.
 Use int() in python 3
-# All integers are long in python3 and call to covert is just int
+# All integers are long in python 3 and call to convert is just int( )

 print (hex(255))     # -> '0xff'
 print (type(3))      # -> <class 'int'>